JOO200/ExperimentalFlags/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a way in which WorldGuard is not working as intended
+about: Report a way in which WorldGuardExperimentalFlags is not working as intended
 title: ''
 labels: type:bug, status:pending
 assignees: ''